yeasy/learning_pickleball/18_key_tips_en.md

 ## Strategies
 * Take advantage of one's own strengths and attack others' weaknesses; first stand undefeated, and then defeat opponents.
 * Footwork is more important than hand technique.
-Run into position before playing.
+Run into position before hitting.
 * Don't get into a groove.
 Adjust at any time according to the opponent.
 * Play fast against slow.
 Either be faster than the opponent, or make the opponent slower.